 We will ask you to return to the office at routine times after your discharge from the hospital.
-You will be seen in our office one to three weeks from the time of surgery for an incision check.
+You will be seen in our office one to three weeks from the time of surgery for an incision/wound check.

-All patients are seen in the clinic six to eight weeks post-op for incision check, examination and x-rays.
-Most restrictions are lifted at this time.
-Remember, home exercises should be continued for at least three months post-operatively.
+All patients are seen in the clinic six to eight weeks following surgery for examination, wound check and X-rays.
+Most restrictions will be lifted at this time.
+Remember, home exercises should be continued for at least three months postoperatively.

-Further follow-up visits will occur at three months or as determined by your surgeon.
+Further follow up visit may occur at three or six months as determined by your surgery.

-We also ask that you see your Primary Care Doctor within one month from the date you were discharged.
-This visit will ensure that you are as physically fit as possible and allow you to maximize your recovery.
+We ask that you see your primary care physician within one month from the date you are discharged from the hospital or rehab/skilled nursing facility.
+This visit will ensure that you are as physical fit as possible and allow you to maximum your recovery.

-Should you have the need for more frequent follow-up visits, you may be asked to return at shorter intervals.
-Should you desire to schedule a visit for any reason whatsoever, you are always welcome to do so.
+Should you have the need for more frequent follow up visits, you may be asked to return at shorter intervals.
+Should you desire to schedule an appointment for any reason whatsoever, you are always welcome to do so.